jeandossantos/http-exception-library/README.md

 console.log(HttpStatus.NOT_FOUND); // Output: 404
 ```

-## How many exception classes this package provides?
+## Which exception classes this package provides?

-http-exception-library provides a set of exception classes that inherit from the base HttpException.
+`http-exception-library` provides a set of exception classes that inherit from the base HttpException.
 These classes represent many of the most common HTTP exceptions:

 - BadRequestException